 Prof. Halloun is devoted to the improvement of education in all fields and at all grade levels, but especially in science at the secondary and tertiary levels.
-His contributions come through classroom-based research, and through teacher education programs and curriculum reform projects in many countries around the globe, and are recognized by internationally renowned scholars as “pioneering”, “ground-breaking”, “seminal”, “leading”, “profound”, “unique” and “setting standards”.
+His contributions come through classroom-based research, and through teacher education programs and curriculum reform projects in many countries around the globe.
+They are recognized by internationally renowned scholars as “pioneering”, “ground-breaking”, “seminal”, “leading”, “profound”, “unique”, and “setting standards”.

 SCE takes advantage of latest developments in cognitive and educational research, and especially in neuroscience and technology.
 It comes with explicit rules for the design and deployment of dynamic curricula around powerful systems of well-defined and articulated learning outcomes that readily lend themselves to cross-disciplinarity.
 Learning outcomes are specified for any system, in any field and at any grade level, according to a novel four dimensional taxonomy of conceptions, reasoning skills, dexterities (practical skills), and affects that make up the 4P profile of a progressive, profound, productive and principled graduate empowered for lifelong learning and success, even excellence, in the 21st century.